Week 5 - Containers & CI/CD

 </aside>

-docker logs my-weather # View output from a running or stopped container
+docker logs <container-name> # View a container's output (running or stopped)

 docker run -it --rm weather-pipeline:1.0 /bin/bash